The Commercial Sector Association (CSA) brings together reps working in the private sector.

 The committee brings together reps from across the private sector and across several bargaining areas.

-There is an elected committee, comprising - a president, 2 vice presidents, treasurer and equalities co-ordinator - and there are 9 ordinary lay member positions.
+There is an elected committee comprising a president, two vice presidents, treasurer and equalities co-ordinator - and there are nine ordinary lay member positions.
 Elections are held annually and we encourage members from every private sector employer to nominate candidates for the CSA.

 The CSA is responsible for ensuring that the voice of private sector workers is heard at every level of our union.
 It is responsible for making sure that the National Executive Committee is aware of our issues and interests and provides sufficient resources for us to address them.